 • Timothy Eaton, of the Eaton’s department store fame, opened his first retail business here and in the nearby village of Kirkton

 She also boasted about the town’s Stonetown Heritage Festival, a family-friendly fun event that honours the town’s past.
-Held in the middle of July weekend this festival features a vendor’s market, food, live music and a fireworks show.
+Held in the middle of July weekend, this festival features a vendor’s market, food, live music and a fireworks show.

-3. The Canadian Baseball Hall of Fame
+Visit the Canadian Baseball Hall of Fame

 building home to canadian baseball hall of fame in st marys

-If you are a baseball fan you’ll want to visit the museum dedicated to preserving Canada’s baseball heritage dating back to 1838.
+If you are a baseball fan, you’ll want to visit the museum dedicated to preserving Canada’s baseball heritage, dating back to 1838.

 The museum was moved from Toronto to St. Marys in the late 1990s.

-Why St. Marys you might be wondering?
+Why St. Marys, you might be wondering?
 The first recorded game of baseball in North America took place in Beachville, not far from St. Marys on June 4, 1838.

 The game appeared in Sporting Life magazine and was written by St. Marys native Adam Ford, who was the town’s mayor and doctor.